Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Introduction

 In summary, our contributions lie in the following threefold.
-(1) We explore the inter-object relationships under the umbrella of the one-stage visual grounding framework and propose a Suspected Object Graph (SOG) to disambiguate the referred object from multiple suspected objects.
-(2) A novel Keyword-aware Node Representation (KNR), as well as an Exploration by Random Connection strategy (ERC) within the SOG, are proposed to facilitate language-guided suspected object discrimination and correct object exploration, respectively.
-(3) Extensive experimental results on prevalent visual grounding benchmarks demonstrate the effectiveness of our proposed SOG.
+(1) We explore the inter-object relationships under the umbrella of the one-stage visual grounding framework and propose a Suspected Object Transformation mechanism (SOT) to disambiguate the referred object from multiple suspected objects.
+(2) A novel Keyword-Aware Discrimination (KAD) module, as well as an Exploration by Random Connection strategy (ERC), are proposed within SOT to facilitate language-guided suspected object discrimination and correct object exploration, respectively.
+(3) Extensive experimental results on prevalent visual grounding benchmarks demonstrate the effectiveness of our method.